simplworld/simpl.world.website/_docs/services/simpl-react/overview.md

 #### WAMP Components

-Wamp Components are convenience components that wrap a Smart or presentational components to provide them wamp-relative functionality, such as listening or publishing to a topic or calling a remote procedure on the model service
+Wamp Components are convenience components that wrap container or presentational components to provide them wamp-relative functionality, such as listening or publishing to a topic or calling a remote procedure on the model service

 * TopicPublisher
 * TopicSubscriber